 The GETHPEN Filbert Paint Brushes set includes 12 brushes of different sizes, all with soft synthetic bristles and short wooden handles.

-Filber brushes are great for gouache because they have a flat head with rounded edges, which makes them perfect for painting both large areas and small details.
+Filber brushes are great for gouache because they have a flat head with rounded edges, making them perfect for painting large areas and small details.

 Synthetic bristles are also less likely to shed than natural hair brushes, so you can use them without worry.